 Additional pension benefit obligation have been set aside since 2018 according to the approval by the Oversight Board.
-As of December 31, 2022, the additional pension benefit obligation have been fully paid to the pension recipients and no additional obligations have been set aside because the requirements for recognizing additional benefits as mentioned above have not been fulfilled.
+As of September 30, 2023, no additional obligations have been set aside because the requirements for recognizing additional benefits as mentioned above have not been fulfilled.